 Penn State's professionally accredited Bachelor of Landscape Architecture program is one of the nation's oldest, founded in 1907.
 Historically our undergraduate program was respected by professionals for the solid skills of our graduates; more recently, we have gained further respect for our educational innovations and excellence.
-Our faculty re-committed to becoming the finest undergraduate program in the nation.
+Our faculty are committed to becoming the finest undergraduate program in the nation.

-Our five-year BLA program has been completely redesigned.
+Our 139 credit BLA program has been completely redesigned.
 Our goal is to educate future leaders in the profession of landscape architecture.
 To do so, the new program challenges students to be inquisitive, creative thinkers through a demanding professional curriculum that is balanced by a liberal education weighted in the humanities, natural sciences, and the arts.
 We pride ourselves in preparing our graduates for success in a diverse and growing profession.
 Our graduates will: